-Boonsap (Khun Luang) renovated shop is very famous for its Thai desserts and mostly come for the famous khao niaow mamuang,(mango sticky rice), a family business for 3 generations, the grand-daughter who was air hostess follow the recipes from her grandma who opened the shop before world war 2.
+Boonsap, in the local language, it means “lucky to be rich”.
+A renovated shop very famous for its Thai desserts and mostly for the famous Khao neaow mamuang,(mango sticky rice), a family business for 3 generations, the grand-daughter who was air hostess follow the recipes from her grandma who opened the shop before world war 2.
 It is said that here Mangoes are the sweetest in the city, topped with crispy mung beans and creamy sticky rice.
-I like it but is so many of this dessert in town, Terminal 21 is sweet as well, the 83-year-old house Kor Panich on Tanao Road is one to be tasted, and the popular Maewaree on Soi Thonglor Sukhumvit 55 is also among the best in Bangkok.
+I like it but is many of this dessert in town, at the food mall Terminal 21 is sweet as well, the 83-year-old house Kor Panich on Tanao Road is one to be tasted, and the popular Maewaree on Soi Thonglor Sukhumvit 55 is also among the best in Bangkok.
 They are all delicious and is difficult to say which one is the best.
 Anyway, don’t miss this great dessert, but watch your waistline.

-Mango sticky rice 70 baht.
-As I usually do every time I going around there I bought some desserts for my next day breakfast, the egg custard (30 baht), and the custard with sticky rice and coconut milk (25 baht).
+At Boonsap, mango sticky rice 70 baht.
+As I usually do every time I going around there I bought some desserts for my next day breakfast, the egg custard (30 baht), and the custard with sticky rice and coconut milk (25 baht) a treat for breakfast.

 Very busy here early morning and lunch hour from 12 pm to 1 pm. and after that, many desserts are sold out.

 1478 Charoenkrung, close to the Robinson mall